shamshirz/code_vis/README.md

 * Increased use base by over 100%
 * 50% of users can tell you what `CodeVis` does
 ## Actions
-* Remove circular dep bug (don't add duplicate nodes)
- * Thought I fixed it, but I didn't
 * Add Plug to display graph in basic html
   * ✅ Add Plug to Lib (instructions to add to user project)
   * Add Template for view (empty html single value)
+    * Add Search or list to display available fxns
+    * Add JS to display the graph
   * ✅ Run trace on plug init
   * ✅ Display png on the page!
+* Remove circular dep bug (don't add duplicate nodes)
+ * Thought I fixed it, but I didn't - create test case
 * Tests
   * Filtering out of non-user modules
   * Intermediate -> Graph